High Risk Merchant Account

 Do High Risk Merchants Pay Higher Fees?

 A card-present or low risk account as you would typically experience at a grocery store or at a restaurant will always have lower fees.
 In contrast, a high risk merchant account which is often used online has somewhat higher fees.
-If you have small volume (according to banking standards), or under $100,000 a month you’re looking at a normally around a 3% discount rate plus incurring whatever interchange costs are on top of that.
+If you have low volume (according to banking standards), or under $100,000 a month you’re looking at a normally around a 3% discount rate plus incurring whatever interchange costs are on top of that.

 How Can I Lower My Fees?